 Each storage expansion enclosure in a DS4000 Storage Subsystem drive loop must have a unique enclosure ID.
-DS4000 controllers use a combination of the enclosure ID and the number of the physical slot that a hard drive occupies to create a unique fibre channel loop address or arbitrated loop physical address (AL\PA) for each drive in a fibre channel drive loop.
-The enclosure ID consists of two digits, a tens digit (x10) and ones digit (x1).
+DS4000 controllers use a combination of the enclosure ID and the number of the physical slots that a hard drive occupies to create a unique fibre channel loop address, or arbitrated loop physical address (AL\PA), for each drive in a fibre channel drive loop.
+The enclosure ID consists of two digits, a tens digit (x10) and a ones digit (x1).
+The enclosure IDs of the EXP710 and EXP100 storage expansion enclosures must be manually set, whereas the enclosure IDs of the EXP810s are automatically adjusted to be unique values by the EXP810 ESM and the DS4800 controller firmware.

 Attention: When connecting storage expansion enclosures, it is recommended that you use the tens digit (x10) enclosure ID setting to distinguish different redundant loops and use the ones digit (x1) enclosure ID setting to distinguish storage expansion enclosures IDs within a redundant loop.
-For example, in a DS4800 configuration with 16 storage expansion enclosures distributed equally across four redundant loops, the recommended enclosure ID settings for the enclosures are shown in Table 20.
+For example, in a DS4800 configuration with 16 storage expansion enclosures distributed equally behind the four controller drive ports, the recommended enclosure ID settings for the enclosures dsare shown in Table 16.